jlandersen/vscode-kafka/docs/Producing.md

 Record content can be randomized by injecting mustache-like placeholders of [faker.js properties](https://github.com/Marak/faker.js#api-methods), like ``{{name.lastName}}`` or ``{{random.number}}``.
 Some randomized properties can be localized via the `kafka.producers.fakerjs.locale` setting.

-The same seed is used for randomizing the key and the value, so the same randomized content can be injected in both places, as long as the same field is injected first in the message body.
+The same seed is used for randomizing the key, the headers and the value, so the same randomized content can be injected in all places, as long as the same field is injected first in the message body.

 For instance: